 With world class national parks, and vast but rapidly disappearing forests, Zambia was chosen as the country to lay the foundation of BCP in early 2012.
 We didn't have a glamorous start.
 Our initial core team worked out of a living room before moving our office into a tiny garden shed behind a donor's office.
 Yet, we brought grit and a strong commitment to showing that these forests were more valuable standing than cut down.

 The Lower Zambezi REDD+ Project was our initial pilot project.
 Since its inception, we have gone on to achieve unique milestones for both Zambia and Africa by becoming the first Verified Carbon Standard verified project in the country, and the first in Africa to earn gold level validation against all 3 categories for the Climate, Community and Biodiversity Standard for our exceptional community level and environmental impacts.
 We are most proud of our community impacts, that wildlife numbers are increasing in the Lower Zambezi REDD+ Project, and of our hard-working and committed team.

-BCP now employs over 100 people working across 11 Chiefdoms in two Provinces in Zambia working on the front-lines to help conserve close to 800,000 hectares of threatened forest, and the wildlife which inhabits these forests.
+BCP now employs over 100 people working across 11 Chiefdoms in two Provinces in Zambia working on the front-lines to help conserve more than 1 million hectares of threatened wildlife habitat.

 In 2015 we achieved another unique milestone when the Lower Zambezi National Park became the first park in the world to go carbon neutral from operations.
-In 2017, we became the world’s third highest ranked B Corp — out of 2,100 companies globally—for our social and environmental impacts.
+In 2017, we became the world’s third highest ranked B Corp for our social and environmental impacts.

-The past five years have been hard work.
+The past six years have been hard work.
 Yet with the support of our partners, we are making forest conservation valuable to people.